josmithiii/mcp-servers-jos/juce-docs-mcp-server/README.md

    replacing `/path/to/juce-docs-mcp-server` with the actual path into your clone
 5. Restart Cursor to apply the changes (it will internally run `node .../dist/index.js`)

+Note that Cursor sends MCP requests to _your local server_ that you started with `npm start` above.

 ### Available Resources

 - `juce://class/{className}` - Get documentation for a specific JUCE class